OceanDataTools/openvdm_portoffice/INSTALL.md

 sudo nano /opt/openvdm_portoffice/www/.htaccess
 ```

-Set the RewriteBase to part of the URL after the hostname that will become the landing page for OpenVDMv2 - Port Office.
-By default this is set to OpenVDMv2 - Port Office meaning that once active users will go to `http://<IP or Hostname>/`.
+Set the RewriteBase to part of the URL after the hostname that will become the landing page for OpenVDM - Port Office.
+By default this is set to OpenVDM - Port Office meaning that once active users will go to `http://<IP or Hostname>/`.

 Edit the Config.php file: